 Plant Pride - Not Litter

 Jefferson and Belmont Counties have taken America Recycles Day one step further.
 All of our paper proceeds from recycling at Valley Converting go to local Food Pantries to help out with purchasing food for the holidays.
-The program runs from November 1st-15th, with a public drop off site at the Ft.
-Steuben Mall.
+The program runs in the month of November with a public drop off site at the Ft.
+Steuben Mall and Ohio Valley Mall.

 Christmas Ornament Making

 Children and parents can participate by making a Christmas Ornament for their tree with recycled items.
 This activity teaches students that you don't need to spend a lot of money on ornaments and also how ornaments were made in past years.
 All materials are donated by local businesses.

 Our staff conducts environmental educational presentations reaching both adults and youths alike.
 Learn how easy it is to do your part for the environment by “going green” through recycling, cleaning up our community and beautification projects.

 Visit our Presentations page for more info!

 If you want to join the fun or are part of a group looking for a creative reuse project to get started, please contact Alisha Teramana at (740) 296-5376 for Belmont County or Louise Holliday at (740) 266-6899 for Jefferson County.

 Our staff is available to speak at meetings for your community, municipality, township, business, school and other adult organizations to inform of the programs and assistance we can provide and answer any questions.

 Subjects that we can discuss include; recycling programs for communities and businesses, how to start recycling, conducting business waste audits, electronic recycling programs & management, household hazardous waste recycling & management, our Community & Comprehensive Grant Programs available, the EPA's Waste Wise Program, community clean up opportunities, Litter Free/ Special Events Recycling for fairs, festivals, sporting or music events and more.